 >> Learn More: Benefits of VoIP Business Phone Systems

 IVR systems lower costs by reducing agents’ time gathering information and routing calls manually.
 However, IVR technology is mutually beneficial for businesses and customers.
-IVR helps businesses cut costs while providing customers with an efficient service or sales experience.
+IVR helps companies to cut costs while providing customers with an efficient service or sales experience.

-IVR automatically gathers pertinent data and ensures that a caller doesn’t have to repeatedly repeat their inquiry.
-It increases the likelihood of giving agents problems they can solve, while customers avoid being transferred to multiple departments.
+IVR automatically gathers pertinent data and ensures that a caller doesn’t have to keep repeating their inquiry.
+It increases the likelihood of giving agents problems they can solve while customers avoid being transferred to multiple departments.
 What’s great about IVR technology is that most of the problems it solves will positively impact businesses and customers simultaneously.

 To implement an IVR system, you’ll need to acquire the capability via a cloud-based business phone system.
-Many providers, including RingCentral, offer auto-attendant features that function as automated receptionists to greet callers and route them to the appropriate departments or employees to help resolve their issues.
-Learn more in our RingCentral review.
+Many providers offer auto-attendant features that function as automated receptionists to greet callers and route them to the appropriate departments or employees to help resolve their issues.

 You can usually configure IVR systems with a drag-and-drop “call tree” interface accessible through a web browser.
 This easy-to-use visual tool lets you design and customize an IVR menu and call flow to your exact specifications.